gpeddle/jobapp-ui/analysis.md

 ## Aspirations

-- Match the Snagajob look and feel
+- Match the company look and feel
 - Match the exmaple UI shown in the Snagajob 'Employers' section

 ## Decisions